gitbra/pwic/README.md

 - No change or no deletion possible after a page is validated
 - Visible control hash key

+### For the editors

+- Page layout supervised with Markdown
+- Wysiwyg editor for Markdown
+- Classification of the pages with hashtags
+- Automatic numbering of the headers with no gap
+- Mandatory, linear and partially undoable versioning
+- Hashtags and statuses

 ### For the managers

-- Dynamic tables to track the progress of the documentation by project or tag
+- Dynamic tables to track the progress of the documentation by project and tag
-- Write the templates in a dedicated project
+- Copyable templates between projects
-- Create the pages with a manual name or automatic KB identifier
+- Possible automatic KB identifier
 - Detection of the orphaned pages
 - Detection of the broken links
 - Visual graph of the links between the pages